 [NOTE: I’ve written on the topic of singleness several times before, addressing the differences among us (here), recognizing that singles are still sexual beings (here), and encouraging us to consider five basic practices that might foster flourishing and wholeness (here).]

 I am a single woman.
 It’s not an affliction and it certainly isn’t a curse.
 It’s a relational status, one that seems to cause a bit of discomfort among married peers who wonder whether condolences or congratulations are in order.
-It’s hard for anyone to know how to respond to singles when there are such broad differences among us.
-(See here.)
-It’s also important for singles themselves to recognize five basic practices that will allow us to thrive.
-(See here.)

 I spend a lot of time talking with young women about the lives they dream of for themselves and the conversations invariably turn to marriage and motherhood, aspirations that seem built into the identity of a majority of growing girls.
 Some would tell you it’s society that imposes those yearnings.